0770449/KamalsBookStore_Repeat/README.md

     Add the Delete(url) functioncode
     Finished with  part 2.3.......

     complited to the CoverType model

     added th Id and Name in the CoverType.cs file

      add the CoverTypeRepository Clas

     added the ICoverTypeRepositry Interface

     made changes in the unitOfWork and IunitOfWork files

     added the migration AddCoverTypeToDb to the migration folder

- added the files for the covertype in view
+    added the files for the covertype in view Similarly Did for Product